hadley/adv-r/Function-operators.md

 ### Exercises

 * Our previous `download()` function will only download a single file.
 How can you use `partial()` and `lapply()` to create a function that downloads multiple files at once?
-What are the pros and cons of using `partial()` vs. writing a function by hand.
+What are the pros and cons of using `partial()` vs. writing a function by hand?

-* Read the source code for `plyr::colwise()`: how does code work?
+* Read the source code for `plyr::colwise()`.
+How does code work?
 It performs three main tasks.
 What are they?
-And how could you make `colwise` simpler by implementing each separate task as a function operator?
+How could you make `colwise` simpler by implementing each separate task as a function operator?
 (Hint: think about `partial`)

 * Write FOs that convert a function to return a matrix instead of a data frame, or a data frame instead of a matrix.
 (If you already know [[S3]], make these methods of `as.data.frame` and `as.matrix`)

 * You've seen five functions that modify a function to change it's output from one form to another.
 What are they?
 Draw a table: what should go in the rows and what should go in the columns?
 What function operators might you want to write to fill in the missing cells?
 Come up with example use cases.

-* Look at all the examples of using an anonymous function to partially apply a function in this chapter.
+* Look at all the examples of using an anonymous function to partially apply a function in this and the previous chapter.
 Replace the anonymous function with `partial`.
 What do you think of the result?
-Is it easier to read or harder?
+Is it easier or harder to read?

 ## Combining FOs